sendgrid/docs/source/API_Reference/Event_Webhook/event.md

 ]
 {% endcodeblock %}

+{% info %}
-*Note: The event and the email do not get overwritten because "event" and "email" are reserved, and SendGrid defaults to the reserved key for webhooks.*
+The event and the email do not get overwritten because "event" and "email" are reserved, and SendGrid defaults to the reserved key for webhooks.
+{% endinfo %}

 {% anchor h3 %}
 Custom Arguments